-Challenges will remain; the development of prudent debt management will require concerted efforts to constantly explore ways to mitigate the costs and risks in County Government's debt portfolio.
-It may also be necessary to review the legislations and to strengthen institutional arrangements for debt management including implementation of other new policies, as required.
+In conclusion, development of prudent debt management requires concerted efforts to constantly explore ways to mitigate the costs and risks in County Government's debt portfolio.
+It may also be necessary to review the legislations and to strengthen institutional arrangements for debt management including implementation of other new policies as may be required.